info201b-2022-spring/final-projects-jinnisi/README.md

 - The data collected or generated was collected by spotify and made into a Kraggle file by LEONARDO HENRIQUE.
 They collected data about the spotify charts.
 It gives insight into the track name, artist name, genre, beats per minute, etc.
 - There are 50 observations for this data set.
 - There are 14 features for this data set.
-- We can answer the questions regrding genre and track artist + name.
+- We can answer the questions regarding genre and track artist + name.

 https://www.kaggle.com/code/aeryan/spotify-music-analysis
 ## Spotify Music Analysis